 (…existing texts…)

-NOTE 1—A WUR non-AP STA can be in the awake or doze state as defined in 11.2.1 (General) while in the power save mode if the WUR non-AP STA is in WUR mode or WUR mode suspend.
-A WUR non-AP STA can be in active mode or power save (PS) mode as defined in 11.2.3.2 (Non-AP STA power management modes) if the WUR non-AP STA is inWUR mode or WUR mode suspend.
+NOTE 1—A WUR non-AP STA can be in the awake or doze state as defined in 11.2.1 (General) while in the power save mode regardless of whether the WUR non-AP STA has negotiated WUR power management service to be in WUR mode or WUR mode suspend.
+A WUR non-AP STA can be in active mode or power save (PS) mode as defined in 11.2.3.2 (Non-AP STA power management modes) regardless of whether the WUR non-AP STA has negotiated WUR power management service to be in WUR mode or WUR mode suspend.
+The change of power management mode and the change of negotiated WUR power management service to be in WUR mode or WUR mode suspend are independent. (#5012)

 (…existing texts…)